ansh-ruhela/JAVA_FSD/Question Set-3/README.md

 last digit of 5776 is 76
 76 is automorphic : true

+$ java HappyNumber.java
+19
+19 is a happy number

 $ java KRotate.java
 Enter a number : 123456
 Enter rotation factor r : -1